NEXBIT-X/gate8/PRODUCTION_FIX_GUIDE.md

 If issues persist:
 1. Check the complete error logs in both Render and Supabase
-2. Verify all environment variables are correctly set
+2. Verify all environment variables are correctly set (including new key names)
 3. Ensure the SQL script was executed without errors
 4. Test with a fresh user registration to isolate authentication issues